LenaKlay/gd_project_1/README.md

 ## Authors

-I (Léna Kläy) wrote the code but this project was carried out in collaboration with Florence Débarre, Vincent Calvez and Léo Girardin.
+This code was written by Léna Kläy.
+The project was carried out in collaboration with Vincent Calvez, Florence Débarre and Léo Girardin.

 ## Contents